 He is pretty much off and running, all on his own.
 We continue to talk regularly, and the directors contribute stuff.
 But he is so fantastic.
 He understands this character and he works very hard and is very insightful.
 He’s a pleasure to work with.

-Is there much more to say about Sean’s autism?
+Is there much more to say about Shaun’s autism?
 When do you stop mining his condition for B-stories?

 It can never just be about the autism.
 The condition is there, it’s part of who he is.
 If it’s just about the autism, I think it will grow tiresome at some point.
 Who he is and what his strengths and weaknesses are, we can continue to explore that, hopefully, for many years.

-Can you say what will happen to Sean next?
+Can you say what will happen to Shaun next?
 I’m assuming he just found another apartment.

 Well, he’s gonna disappear.
 He is gone and hasn’t just rented another apartment.
 He is gone and not sure what he wants to do.
 He has to find those answers and he will go on a little journey.